-This is a US\$ 40 billion international market growing at 30% p.a..
-Barbados is wellplaced to benefit from the exponential growth of health care tourism, particularly from the US market where rising health care costs are creating unstoppable drivers to seek lower cost services abroad.
-Whilst not the cheapest in the region, Barbados's offer of lower cost, high quality treatment, provided by internationally trained professionals in an English speaking, holiday destination is competitive.
-Recent investment in the public and private sector provides the capacity for expansion of exports.
-A target of exporting US\$ 45-50 million worth of exports, encompassing medical treatment, spas and alternative medicine, diagnostic and research services and nursing and elderly care, is achievable over a 5 year time horizon.
+Saint Lucia is well-placed to benefit from the exponential growth of health care tourism particularly from the US, where rising health care costs are creating unstoppable drivers to seek lower cost services abroad.
+Whilst not the cheapest in the region, the offer of high quality treatment, provided by internationally-trained professionals in an English-speaking, holiday destination is a competitive offer.
+Recent investment in the public and private sector is increasing the capacity for expansion of exports.
+A target of exporting US\$55 million worth of exports, encompassing medical treatment, spas and alternative medicine, diagnostic and research services and nursing and elderly care is realistic over a 5-year time horizon.